 21 June Auction of material of A/S Nordisk Luftkraft.
-Six aircraft were offered for sales, among them some Caudron G-3.
+Six aircraft were offered for sale, among them some Caudron G-3.

 25 June A/S Norsk Aeroplanfabrikk was declared bankrupt and the Hærens Flyvevåpen (eager to get its ordered aircraft finished) took over the factory.
 All aircraft were completed and delivered.
-In 1922 the factory was finally closed
+In 1922 the factory was finally closed down.

-6 July Norsk Flyvebyraa A/S' Phönix Brandenburg C I made a charter flight from Sarpsborg to Kristiania and back with two businessmen: High Court Judge Borch and Wholesaler Andersen.
-The aircraft landed in Kristiania on Lille Ekeberg.
+Norsk Flyvebyraa A/S' Phönix Brandenburg C I made a charter flight from Sarpsborg to Christiania and back with two businessmen: High Court Judge Borch and Wholesaler Andersen.
+The aircraft landed in Christiania on Lille Ekeberg.